A Structure-Preserving Kernel Method for Learning Hamiltonian Systems: RKHS and Gaussian process regression

 Additionally, given $\mathbf{x}\in\mathbb{R}^d$, we denote by $(D^{\alpha}K)_{\mathbf{x}}$ the function on $\mathbb{R}^d$ given by $(D^{\alpha}K)_{\mathbf{x}}({\bf y})=D^{\alpha}K(\mathbf{x},{\bf y})$.
 By the symmetry of $K$, it holds that

 We now state the following reproducing properties of differentiable kernels on $\mathbb{R}^d\times\mathbb{R}^d$, which are a generalization of similar results proved for compact \cite{novak2018reproducing, zhou2008derivative} and bounded \cite{ferreira2012reproducing} underlying spaces.
-The statements about the differentiability of elements in an RKHS can be found in Lemma 4.34 and Corollary 4.36 of \cite{Steinwart2008}.
+Statements about the boundedness of the partial derivatives of elements in an RKHS can be found in Lemma 4.34 and Corollary 4.36 of \cite{Steinwart2008}.

 \begin{theorem}[{\bf Differential reproducing property}] Let $s\in\mathbb{N}$, and $K:\mathbb{R}^{d}\times \mathbb{R}^{d}\rightarrow \mathbb{R}$ be a Mercer kernel such that $K\in C_b^{2s+1}(\mathbb{R}^{d}\times \mathbb{R}^{d})$.
 Then the following statements hold: \begin{description} \item [(i)] For any $\mathbf{x}\in \mathbb{R}^{d}$ and $\alpha \in I_s$, $(D^{\alpha}K)_{\mathbf{x}} \in \mathcal{H}_K$. \item [(ii)] The following partial derivative reproducing property holds true for any $\alpha \in I_s$: